DavidBert/OMDI_JO2024/docs/Introduction_git.md

 ```
 touch app.py
+# touch is a command that creates an empty file
+# on windows just create it manually
 ```

    This command creates an empty file named `app.py`.

 2. Open `app.py` in your preferred text editor and add the following code: